E&O Insurance for Startups

 • Warranty guarantees that go beyond reasonable professional standards.

-Note: If your MSA promises broad warranties or unlimited liability, it can create gaps no policy can fix; align your contracts and your insurance.
+If your MSA promises broad warranties or unlimited liability, it creates gaps no policy can fix.
+We recommend aligning your contracts directly with your insurance limits to ensure your startup remains fully protected.

 How limits and retention work